opulencephp/Opulence/application/rdev/models/databases/nosql/README.md

 Redis is an extremely popular, in-memory key-value cache with pub/sub capabilities.
 Unlike Memcached, Redis can store more complex structures such as sets, sorted lists, and hashes.
 For more information, [please visit its homepage](http://redis.io/).

 #### Redis Config
-Our Redis extensions can either be instantiated directly or with the help of a `ServerConfig` object and `RDevPHPRedisFactory` or `RDevPredisFactory` ([learn more about configs](/application/rdev/models/configs)).
+Our Redis extensions can either be instantiated directly or with the help of a `ServerConfig` and `RDevPHPRedisFactory` or `RDevPredisFactory` ([learn more about configs](/application/rdev/models/configs)).
 The config must have the following structure:
 ```php
 [
     "servers" => [